New in the NEW WORK BLOG

 - Productivity and efficiency reach new highs

-- Teams become more adaptable to changes
+- Teams are becoming more adaptable to change

 - Less need for middle management

-The not so good things:
+The not-so-good things:

-- Risk of deviation from corporate objectives
+- Risk of deviation from corporate goals

 - Difficult assessment of individual performance